The world seems to be in a pretty miserable place right now. Here is something that may cheer up some of you Saloon fans.

 4. What's a typical audience at one of your shows?

 Adam: Sad old men, weedy indie boys, shy indie girls with plastic hair-clips.
 People like us really.

 Mike: A few of my mates who’ve come straight from work propping up the bar and heckling.

 Matt: People on the fringes of music (and good taste).

 5. How helpful is it to be played on John Peel's show?

 Amanda: We've been very lucky because John has now played three (or is it four?) of our singles.
-It's a bit of a dream come true actually.
-It really gives me confidence that all the hard work we put into the band does eventually pay off sometimes and that people are finally able to hear our records.
+It's a dream come true actually.
+It really gives me confidence that all the hard work does eventually pay off sometimes and that people are finally able to hear our records.
 It is a brilliant way of getting your music heard by people who are on the same wavelength as us.
 It's a great way of attracting attention and gaining fans (we have had lovely responses from people all over, even in America who heard the songs via the Internet).
 Unfortunately, it doesn't seem to have the same effect on the industry as it has on the fans.

 Matt: It’s really fantastic and it gives us loads of confidence.
 When I was at college I used to tape the John Peel show each night and listen to each tape for weeks after.
 I couldn’t even tell you the amount of bands that I’ve got into through his show, and if someone gets into Saloon in the same way then that’s amazing.

 6. Has the Internet benefited the band at all?